DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/complete-vision-guidance/detection/keypoint/overview.rst

     :align: center

 You still need to define object point cloud(.pcd) in **Section 4**.
 You should put the box area around the object.
 The box should includes the whole object and the object only.
-Sometimes might be hard to exclude the buttom of the container, it is okay to have a little bit of object excluded.
+Sometimes might be hard to exclude the button of the container, it is okay to have a little bit of object excluded.
 To keep in mind that the box should still includes the major point cloud of the object.

 Generate Poses
 --------------------------------

 Reconstruct node generate the 3D poses from 2D poses.
-Applying the Mod Finder ouputs to Reconstruct node.
+Applying the Mod Finder outputs to Reconstruct node.
 Reconstruct node uses pixels around the 2D pose and calculates the Z axis direction.
 At the end, DA Alignment node aligns the model point cloud with the objects in scene to precisely output the picking pose.

 .. image:: Images/align.png